Car Buying Guide

 Finance for the fewest months, not the most months.
 Some lending institutions will finance you for 8 or 10 years.
 But the truth is, you're making a big mistake if you finance a car for more than 5 years—and you would be smart if you didn't finance more than three years.
 Financing longer means you're paying vastly more money in interest, and virtually always guarantees that you will owe more money on your vehicle than it is worth.
 If it falls apart, you're still going to be forced to make payments on it.

-And get this nice benefit of financing for less months: You can actually buy more vehicle By financing for the fewest months that will fit your budget you actually can buy more vehicle.
+And get this nice benefit of financing for less months: By financing for the fewest months that will fit your budget you actually can buy more vehicle.
 For instance, the difference on a $30,000 loan financed for 48 instead of 60 months is only $4 a day.
 Pay the higher payment, finance for 48 months rather than 60, and you'll save over $2,000 in interest.
 Great!
 You're already saving money.
 And wouldn't it be nice not to have car payments for that fifth year?
 So how many months should you go?
 Jot that number on your Available Cash Worksheet:

 I want to make $____ payments for ___ months.